 Upon discovering the way to liberation from suffering the Buddha went to his former companions who had abandoned him.
-Noticing his changed disposition they listened and realised that he had reached their common goal.
+Noticing his changed disposition they listened and realized that he had reached their common goal.

 He taught them that everything without exception is impermanent, that to understand otherwise is the cause of suffering, and that the most expedient way to liberation is to accept the impermanence of the self (non-self).

-The Buddha summarised it in this way:
+The Buddha summarised it (The Four Noble Truths) in this way:

 - life is suffering,

 - it is cause by our desires (thirst),

 - to cease suffering one must detach from desires, and

 - the way to do it (The Eightfold Path) is by having correct